California Coastal Commission: Enforcement

 The agency is tasked with protection of coastal resources, including shoreline public access and recreation, lower cost visitor accommodations, terrestrial and marine habitat protection, visual resources, landform alteration, agricultural lands, commercial fisheries, industrial uses, water quality, offshore oil and gas development, transportation, development design, power plants, ports, and public works.
 The commission's responsibilities are described in the California Coastal Act, especially the Chapter 3 policies.

 The agency has sought enforcement through the courts as it originally did not have the power to issue fines on its own to alleged violators.
 A bill in the California legislature to grant the commission a broad power to issue fines was defeated in September 2013.
 However legislation attached to the state budget in the summer of 2014 finally granted the authority to impose fines on violators of public-access which could apply to about a third of the backlog of over 2,000 unresolved enforcement cases.
-The first notable fines were issued in December 2016 against Malibu property owners Dr. Warren M. Lent and his wife, for 4.2 million dollars, and Simon and Daniel Mani, owners of the Malibu Beach Inn, who settled amicably for $925,000.
+The first notable fines were issued in December 2016 against Malibu property owners Warren M. Lent and his wife, for $4.2 million, and Simon and Daniel Mani, owners of the Malibu Beach Inn, who settled amicably for $925,000.
 The difference in severity of the fines were attributed to the "egregious" nature of the Lent case.